 This bridge dates back originally to the mid-14th Century, although it was later rebuilt.
 It was declared a National Monument in 1921 and it offers an unbeatable spot to enjoy the setting sun of an evening.

 A period train running between the capital and Aranjuez recreates the Madrid area’s first rail line.
-Starting back up in April 2024!
+From 30 March to 10 November 2024.

 With entertainment and treats along the way, this is a really unique and wonderful way of visiting a town steeped in history.
-We'll be back in 2024!
-Dates TBC, in 2023 we started up in April.
+From 13 April to 14 November 2024.